samhh/fp-ts-std/README.md

 - Impure functions are appropriately signed with the `IO` and `Task` types
 - Lean towards Haskell naming conventions and idioms with an eye to fp-ts norms

 Additionally, fp-ts-std enforces 100% testing coverage, and just about everything is documented with examples.
-(That said, any improvement to the documentation is welcome, either by suggestion or PR!)

 ## Contributing